 Continuous engagement with this course is essential to learning the material.
-Students are expected to keep up with the readings, lectures and videos, and complete assignments, exams and discussion prompts as outlined in this document.
+Students are expected to keep up with the readings, lectures, and complete assignments as outlined in this document.
 Students who cannot maintain this schedule and expectations due to illness (COVID-19), exposure to COVID-19, care for family members exposed to COVID-19 or other reasons are expected to contact me as soon as possible to arrange for accommodation.
 Students in special situations or those requiring specific, long-term or other accommodation should seek support from appropriate university offices including but not limited to: Student Advocacy, Student Life Disability Services and the Office of Institutional Equity.